BYLAWS OF THE INTERNATIONAL ASSOCIATION OF PROFESSIONAL TRANSLATORS AND INTERPRETERS

 d) To enjoy the benefits provided by the Association.

 Article 7.
 Members may lose their membership if they no longer fulfill the conditions required for membership under these Bylaws.
-Members who fail to make payment of their dues within 60 days shall be properly notified of their obligation to make such payment.
+Members who fail to make payment of three fees or of any other required payment shall be properly notified of their obligation to make such payment.
 Should such members fail to do so within one month following the notification, the Board of Directors shall be authorized to cancel their membership by reason of non-payment.

 Membership shall also expire upon death, or upon resignation or expulsion from the Association.